+- 1. RF1 Refresh Function

+- 2. Stream 00 Execution

-- 1. RF1 Refresh Function from the refresh stream - 2.
-Execute Power queries from the query stream - 3.
-RF2 Refresh Function from the refresh stream
+- 3. RF2 Refresh Function

 5.2 Timing Intervals for Each Query and Refresh Function

 The timing intervals (see Clause 5.3.6) for each query of the measured set and for both refresh functions must be reported for the power test.